During the past several years, much has been written about platelet-rich plasma (PRP) and its potential effectiveness in the treatment of injuries.

 Additionally, PRP can be effective for many cases of osteoarthritis by stimulating healing of cartilage and reducing pain and disability.
 This includes:

 With any treatment option the outcome and sustained results are highly dependent on the extent of the injury.
 For example in the case of mild arthritis, PRP could potentially prevent the development of further degeneration.
 However, in advanced arthritic degeneration the goal of the treatment is to minimize pain and improve function.
-PRP (potentially if used in tandem with the use of stem cells) could avoid surgery such as joint replacements and potentially spinal fusion.
+PRP could avoid surgery such as joint replacements and potentially spinal fusion.

-HOW ARE THE PRP INJECTIONS ADMINISTERED?
+HOW ARE THE PRP and ECM INJECTIONS ADMINISTERED?
 ARE THE INJECTIONS PAINFUL?

 The injection process does not take more than an hour, which includes the creation of the PRP as explained above.
-The platelet-rich portion is collected and injected back into the injured tendon, ligament, muscle, joint, or disc that has been determined to be a source of pain and is not-healing appropriately.
-When structures around the spine are being injected, x-ray (i.e. fluoroscopy) guidance is used to assure safe and proper placement of PRP at the affected site.
+The platelet-rich portion is collected and injected back into the injured tendon, ligament, or joint that has been determined to be a source of pain and is not-healing appropriately.
 In the extremities, ultrasound-guidance is commonly used to inject PRP into the appropriate tendon, ligament or joint that is being targeted.
 Injections are performed under image guidance to assure precise placement of PRP.
 The number of injections varies based on each patient’s individualized condition but typically range anywhere from two to six injections done over time.
 Patients typically experience significant reduction in pain after the first or second injection.